 While drugs like LSD, mushrooms and pot may be less addictive than heroin or cocaine, they can nonetheless cause real problems in a person’s daily life when used on an ongoing basis.

 If you or someone you know struggles with a drug problem and need help finding treatment, our addiction specialists can help you find a program that meets your needs.
-Please feel free to call our toll-free helpline at 800-609-2774 for assistance.
+Please feel free to call our toll-free helpline at 800-609-2774 (Who Answers?) for assistance.